Surveillance Video Shows Assistant Principal Bodyslam 14-Year-Old Boy To The Ground

 As further noted by NBC News, the other lawsuits both describe similar incidents where a young child actually, or nearly lost a finger after a teacher slammed a door against their hand; these include one involving a 7-year-old boy studying in the Detroit Public Schools Community District, and another involving an 8-year-old girl who goes to school in the nearby Hazel Park School District.
 One of the plaintiffs, Camilla Barnes, claims that her 7-year-old son had tried to re-enter the classroom after being sent out, only to be met by a “frustrated” teacher who slammed the door against the boy’s hand.

-While neither of the districts in question were available to comment on the situation when probed by NBC News, the Detroit Public Schools Community District issued a statement to Detroit-area NBC affiliate WDIV, which directly addressed the incident where Elijah Wynn was allegedly bodyslammed by his assistant principal.
+While neither of the districts in question were available to comment on the situation when probed by NBC News, the Detroit Public Schools Community District issued a statement to WDIV, which directly addressed the incident where Elijah Wynn was allegedly bodyslammed by his assistant principal.

 “The district has not been served with a lawsuit regarding this issue so we are unaware of the specifics regarding the claim.
 We will investigate the matter at that time and determine our position and response.
 The video in question relates to a student who was not authorized to enter the school and was repeatedly asked to leave by several school officials,” read the statement.